ParthBhagwat45/Agricultural-Analytics-/README.md

 ## Note

+For detailed analysis, SQL queries, visualizations, insights, and recommendations, please refer to the Jupyter Notebook, SQL scripts, Tableau workbook, and Power BI dashboard included in this repository.

+---

+## Note

 For detailed analysis, visualizations, insights, and recommendations, please refer to the Jupyter Notebook, SQL analysis, Tableau workbook, and Power BI dashboard included in this repository.